jashapiro/jashapiro.github.io/courses/biolB215f14/capture_recapture3.markdown

 ### Standard Error
 It is possible to calculate the standard deviation of the estimate of population size using frequentist statistics.
 We won't derive this equation, but it is a reasonable place to start:

 $$\mathrm{SE}(N) = \sqrt{\frac{(M+1)(C+1)(M-R)(C-R)}{(R+1)(R+1)(R+2)}}$$

-Using the standard approximation of the 95% confidence interval as $\hat{N} \pm 1.96 \cdot \mathrm{SE}(N)$ it is possible calculate the confidence intervals for the previous simulations.

-{: .problem-nonum}
+{: .question}
-Write a function to calculate the standard error and 95% confidence intervals from a capture-recapture experiment using the numbers of individuals captured in the first and second trappings and number of marked (recaptured) individuals in the second trapping.
-**a.**  Calculate the standard error and a 95% confidence interval for your estimate of the number of lizards in the box.
+Using the standard approximation of the 95% confidence interval as $\hat{N} \pm 1.96 \cdot \mathrm{SE}(N)$ calculate the standard error and a 95% confidence interval for your estimate of the number of lizards in the box.

-**b.**  Calculate the standard errors and confidence intervals for your previous simulations.
-Generate histograms of the minimum and maximum for each confidence intervals from the the of simulations where you captured 100 individuals the first time.
-**c.**  Do these confidence intervals make sense?
-Why or why not?
-**d.**  What fraction of the time does your confidence interval include the true size of the population?
-Does this agree with what you know about confidence intervals?
+This confidence interval is symmetrical, but that may not be the best way to think about  error in this case.
+Do you think you are more likely to over or underestimate the population size?

 ### Likelihood Analysis

 The likelihood is the probability of the data we observed given some set of particular parameter values.
 In this situation, it is the probability that we would capture $R$ marked lizards in our second trapping, given a certain population size $N$: $\Pr(R\mid N)$.
 As I mentioned earlier, in this case that probability is given by the hypergeometric distribution:

 $$\Pr(R \mid N=x) = \frac{\binom{M}{R}\binom{N-M}{C-R}}{\binom{N}{C}}$$

 We can calculate this probability using the `dhyper()` function.
 This takes the same `m`, `n`, and `k` arguments as `rhyper()`, but returns the value of the hypergeometric probability distribution at some value `x`.
 (The `d` here stands for "density", as what we are looking for is the value of the probability density function.
 For a discrete distribution like the hypergeometric, this is the same as a probability, but for continuous distributions it is somewhat different.)

 So if we want to know the probability of catching 5 marked lizards among 50 lizards  in our second round of trapping, assuming the population size was 3000 and we marked 150 individuals on the first trapping, that would look like this: